 As promised on my last post (Almond Granita), today I am sharing a recipe for Sicilian Brioche.
 It does not matter which part of Sicily you ask for a glass of almond granita, they always serve it with this bread – and rightly so.

 The Sicilian Brioche is not as buttery as the French one, and it’s slightly sweeter because of the honey added to the dough.
-But the best part is that there is no need to rest the dough overnight, so you do not need to plan too much in advance to enjoy it. 🙂
+But the best part is that there is no need to rest the dough overnight, so you do not need to plan too much in advance to enjoy it.
+This Sicilian bread recipe is one of the easiest, no-fuss recipe that I have tried. 🙂

 If you’re worried that the combination of the Sicilian brioche with the granita is TOO sweet, it is NOT.
 Since the almond granita is ice cold, the level of sweetness in it is lessened – hence, the slight sweetness coming from the warm brioche puts it back to the right spot.
 Go ahead, give this combo a try! 😀